Environmental, Social & Governance

 Above all, we strive to help keep patients safe and healthcare providers informed, while meeting our global regulatory reporting obligations and maintaining Exelixis’ corporate integrity.

-We are also diligent in providing patients with the information they need throughout their participation in a study:
+We are also diligent in providing patients with an informed consent document that contains the information they need throughout their participation in a study:

 - Patients provide informed consent via signature before they can enroll in the study.